facebookresearch/nocturne/README.md

 ### Downloading the dataset
 Two versions of the dataset are available:
-- a mini-one that is about 1 GB and consists of 1000 training files and 100 validation / test files at: [Link](https://drive.google.com/drive/folders/1URK27v78gKAVirvUahaXK_pT2KeJkBM3?usp=sharing).
+- a mini-one that is about 1 GB and consists of 1000 training files and 100 validation / test files at: [Google Drive link](https://drive.google.com/drive/folders/1URK27v78gKAVirvUahaXK_pT2KeJkBM3?usp=sharing),
-- the full dataset (150 GB) and consists of 134453 training files and 12205 validation / test files: [Dropbox Link](https://www.dropbox.com/sh/wv75pjd8phxizj3/AABfNPWfjQdoTWvdVxsAjUL_a?dl=0)
+- the full dataset (150 GB) and consists of 134453 training files and 12205 validation / test files: [Dropbox link](https://www.dropbox.com/sh/wv75pjd8phxizj3/AABfNPWfjQdoTWvdVxsAjUL_a?dl=0).

-Place the dataset at a folder of your choosing, unzip the folders inside of it, and change the DATA_FOLDER in ```cfgs/config.py``` to point to where you have downloaded it.
+Place the dataset in a folder of your choosing, unzip the folders inside of it, and change the DATA_FOLDER in ```cfgs/config.py``` to point to where you have downloaded it.

 ### (Optional) Rebuilding the Dataset
 **Warning** this step is not necessary, the dataset has already been downloaded in the prior step.
 This is only needed if you want to rebuild the dataset from scratch.

-First, go to [Waymo Open](https://github.com/waymo-research/waymo-open-dataset/blob/master/tutorial/tutorial.ipynb) and follow the instructions to install required packages.
+First, go to [Waymo Open](https://github.com/waymo-research/waymo-open-dataset/blob/master/tutorial/tutorial.ipynb) and follow the instructions to install the required packages.
 This may require additional steps if you are not on a Linux machine.

 If you do want to rebuild the dataset, download the Waymo Motion version 1.1 files.
 - Open ```cfgs/config.py``` and change ```DATA_FOLDER``` to be the path to your Waymo motion files
 - Run ```python scripts/json_generation/run_waymo_constructor.py --parallel --no_tl --all_files --datatype train valid```.
 This will construct, in parallel, a dataset of all the train and validation files in the waymo motion data.
-It should take on the order of 5 minutes with 20 cpus.
+It should take on the order of 5 minutes with 20 CPUs.
 If you want to include traffic lights scenes, remove the ```--no_tl``` flag.
 - To ensure that only files that have a guaranteed solution are included (for example, that there are no files where the agent goal is across an apparently uncrossable road edge), run ```python scripts/json_generation/make_solvable_files.py --datatype train valid```.

 ## C++ build instructions